canonical/multipass/README.md

 # What is multipass?

-Multipass is a lightweight VM manager for Linux and MacOS.
-It's designed for developers who want a fresh Ubuntu with a single command or hotkey.
-It uses KVM on Linux and HyperKit on MacOS to run the VM with minimal overhead.
+Multipass is a lightweight VM manager for Linux, Windows and macOS.
+It's designed for developers who want a fresh Ubuntu environment with a single command.
+It uses KVM on Linux, Hyper-V on Windows and HyperKit on macOS to run the VM with minimal overhead.
+It can also use VirtualBox on Windows and macOS.
 Multipass will fetch images for you and keep them up to date.

 Since it supports metadata for cloud-init, you can simulate a small cloud